-Upon presenting his receipt for fees, a student desiring to change his registration shall satisfy his dean as to the reason for the change and secure a change of registration card from his registering officer.
+A student desiring to change his registration shall satisfy his dean as to the reason for the change and secure a change of registration card from his registering officer.
 He shall present the change of registration card at the sections window in the registrar's office for approval.
 He shall pay a fee of \$1 at the cashier's office for each change of registration or number of changes which are made simultaneously.
 No fee is charged when the change is made on the initiative of the University.